SEO for Artists

 Content Quality

-That’s when we come to SEO, for Search Engine Optimisation.
+That’s when we come to SEO for Search Engine Optimisation.
 And it suddenly becomes way less seducing than social media…

 Not mobile-friendly